clarameier/clarameier/welcome.md

 [pt](https://github.com/clarameier/clarameier)

-My name is Maria Clara, I'm profound deaf and bilateral, not to mention at this moment I study in the University Systems Development Analysis.
-I'm still at the beginning of learning about programming/languages, and for now I'm learning Java and Python.
-I've been and I am having contact with HTML and Markdown.
-Finally, I intend to learn more and more and constantly seek an evolution.
+My name is Maria clara, i have profound and bilateral deafness.
+I'm currently an undergraduate in System Analysis and Development.
+I'm stil a beginner at learning about programs.
+By now, I'm learning Java and Python and having contacts with HTML and Markdown.
+Therefore, I look forward to learn constantly because I seek evolution in my area.

 I'm creating in my GitHub repositories according to what I'm learning in the moment.
 Click [here](https://github.com/clarameier?tab=repositories) to have acess of my repositories and follow the constant evolution I am acquiring.